mitchelljustin/pragmatic-lightning/index.md

 Its interface is still in flux, and there aren't accepted standards on how to do interact with it yet from an app's perspective.
 This guide follows the best currently known practices, but these are subject to change in the future.

-# The Rain Report app
+# Building the App

-In this guide we're going to build a NodeJS + ExpressJS example web app called Rain Report, which sells weather reports for Lightning micropayments.
+In this guide we're going to build a NodeJS + ExpressJS example web app which sells weather reports for Lightning micropayments called Rain Report.

 ## Create a web app